 The announcement came during a visit to the Greek-English Educational Institute “Saheti,” where 1,300 students of all level receive an Orthodox education.

 Saheti states as its vision: “Educating citizens of the world, anchored in the school motto (“Know Thyself”), who are infused with and united in core values founded in the Hellenic and South African traditions, persons with integrity who are competitive globally in their ability to think critically, independently and creatively.”

 St. Mark’s Academy will offer students from around the world the possibility to study Orthodoxy by following online lessons through email or social media.
-The academy will teach English and students will be supervised by experienced teachers in the fields of Church History, Dogmatics, Orthodox Spirituality, Liturgics, Christian Ethics, Pastoral Theology, and the Ecumenical Movement, with emphasis contemporary theology in the African and larger missionary field.
+The academy will teach in English and students will be supervised by experienced teachers in the fields of Church History, Dogmatics, Orthodox Spirituality, Liturgics, Christian Ethics, Pastoral Theology, and the Ecumenical Movement, with emphasis on contemporary theology in the African and larger missionary field.